Uberspace/lab/source/guide_resilio.rst

 Configure firewall port
 =======================

-Resilio Sync will work without this step, however, all connections will be routet through a relay server, since direct connections are blocked by the firewall.
+Resilio Sync will work without this step, however, all connections will be routed through a relay server, since direct connections are blocked by the firewall.

 .. include:: includes/open-port.rst